Eddie-Han/Kaggle_RightWhaleRecognition/README.md

+This project is not implemented yet.
+This project was started May 30th, 2018

 # Right Whale Recognition
 Right Whale Recognition Challenge on Kaggle

-This page is for test git.
+The project is based on the post "Which whale is it, anyway?
+Face recognition for right whales using deep learning  - Deepsense"
+Deepsense's project is implemented by using Theano.
+But this project will implement using Tensorflow and add some variation.